W427697/Discord-/.github/PULL_REQUEST_TEMPLATE.md

 #### Maintainers

-- [ ] If this PR should be tested against many or all sandboxes, make sure to add the `ci:merged` or `ci:daily` GH label to it.
+- [ ] When this PR is ready for testing, make sure to add `ci:normal`, `ci:merged` or `ci:daily` GH label to it to run a specific set of sandboxes.
+The particular set of sandboxes can be found in `code/lib/cli/src/sandbox-templates.ts`
 - [ ] Make sure this PR contains **one** of the labels below.

 `["cleanup", "BREAKING CHANGE", "feature request", "bug", "documentation", "maintenance", "dependencies", "other"]`